webthusiast/spikes/digitalocean/README.md

     (do) $ ?

-Upload your SSH key, and create a droplet:
+Upload your SSH key, and create a volume and a droplet:

     (do) $ create-ssh
+    (do) $ create-volume volume1
     (do) $ create-droplet droplet1

 Destroy the droplet:

     (do) $ delete-droplet droplet1

+Generally, don't destroy the volume.
+But if you really want to:

+    (do) $ list-volumes | jq '.volumes | map({id: .id, name: .name})'
+    (do) $ delete-volume volume1
+    enter the volume id: ...